Emerging Public Leaders

 Emerging Public Leaders (EPL) Impacts Lives

-Thanks to a generous grant from the Duke Energy Foundation, in 2016 Emerging Public Leaders (EPL) will accept a second cohort of 12 students called Emerging Diversity Leaders (EDL) that will be encompassed within EPL.
-EPL will permanently change its curriculum to bring a special focus to leading in our increasingly diverse state.
+Thanks to a generous grant from the Duke Energy Foundation, in 2016 Emerging Public Leaders (EPL) accepted a second cohort of 12 students called Emerging Diversity Leaders (EDL) that was encompassed within EPL.
+EPL permanently changed its curriculum to bring a special focus to leading in our increasingly diverse state.

 Emerging Public Leaders (EPL), launched in 2003 by the Riley Institute, is an intensive, statewide, and service-oriented leadership program for 16 rising high school seniors across South Carolina.